SciRuby/daru/CONTRIBUTING.md

 4. Run the test suite with `rake spec`.
 (Alternatively you can use `guard` as described [here](https://github.com/SciRuby/daru/blob/master/CONTRIBUTING.md#testing).
 Also run Rubocop coding style guidelines with `rake cop`.
 5. Commit the changes with `git commit -am "briefly describe what you did"` and submit pull request.

-[Optional] You can run rspec for all Ruby versions at once with `ruby spec run all`.
+[Optional] You can run rspec for all Ruby versions at once with `rake spec run all`.
 But remember to first have all Ruby versions installed with `ruby spec setup`.

 ## Testing